gitlabhq/gitlabhq/doc/ci/yaml/README.md

 **Statuses of optional actions do not contribute to overall pipeline status.**

-**Manual actions do inherit permissions of protected branches.
+**Manual actions are considered to be write actions, so permissions for protected branches are used when user wants to trigger an action.
 In other words, in order to trigger a manual action assigned to a branch that the pipeline is running for, user needs to have ability to push to this branch.**

 ### environment